Zuboy/Screen.Scout/README.md

 # 🌟 Screen Scout - Automated Image Analysis 🌟

-**Screen Scout** is a cutting-edge tool designed to simplify your digital interactions.
-With just a screen capture, it analyzes and provides valuable insights into on-screen content—objects, text, and scenes—all in an instant! 🚀
+**Screen Scout** is a simple tool designed to simplify your digital interactions.
+With just a screen capture, it analyzes and provides valuable insights into on-screen content—objects, text, and scenes—all in an instant using Google Gemini's API ! 🚀

 ---